Father, my freedom is in You alone.

 - Read the “What Is” section slowly and thoughtfully once during the day.

-The teacher of God is now at the point in his progress at which he sees in it his whole way out.
+The teacher of God is now at the point in his progress at which he can see in it his whole way out.
 “Give up what you do not want, and keep what you do.”
 How simple is the obvious!
 And how easy to do!
-(M-4(A)6:5-8)
+(M-4.I.6:5-8)

 These are the words of someone who has realized that the peace of God is all that he wants.

 “I did not understand what makes me free, nor what my freedom is” (1:1).
 Our freedom is in God alone.
 At the start we believed the opposite.
 Being free seems to mean being independent.
 How could freedom be found in acceptance of God’s Will?
 Isn’t that enslavement?
 Only as we realize that our will is God’s Will, that our will and His are one and the same, can we realize that to do the Will of God is perfect freedom because it is what we truly want, and what we were created for.
 “Father, it is my will that I return” (1:8).